 Shelley Savren holds an M.F.A. from Antioch University Los Angeles and has taught poetry writing workshops at a maximum security men’s prison, juvenile detention centers, a homeless shelter, a school for emotionally disturbed adolescents and numerous other facilities and at every grade level through the California Poets in the Schools.
-She lives in Ventura, California and is a full-time English Professor at Oxnard College.
+She lives in Ventura, California and is a an English and Creative Writing Professor Emeritus at Oxnard College.

 Publications and Prizes

 Books:The Forms of Things Unknown: Teaching Poetry Writing to Teens and Adults

 (Rowman & Littlefield, 2018), Welcome to Poetryland: Teaching Poetry Writing to Young Children